gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/debug/openocd.md

 Based on the experience with the J-Link plug-in, we decided to add a separate OpenOCD plug-in, with full configuration pages.

 In early 2015, a step further was performed, with the addition of the [GNU MCU Eclipse OpenOCD]({{ site.baseurl }}/openocd/) subproject, a new distribution of OpenOCD.
+In 2019 it was migrated to the xPack project.

 Unfortunately SWD support in the current OpenOCD version (0.8.x) is not that great, and we could not yet figure out a way to get the SWO tracing info out of OpenOCD, so currently there is no special tracing window available.